medousanet/medousa/README.md

 \
 \
 \
+How to use the trial software:
+- Watch videos for details at https://www.youtube.com/watch?v=FprFBhan190&list=PL2WU1RpBGzxOH6GMTKOzAYo2uwjEzETjA
+\
+\
+\
 Software License:
 - You can freely download and use any software in the repository for personal and commercial uses at your own risk.
 - Do not decompile and modify the application.